Skip to main content

 Phase 5: Review and create

 Review the summary and click Next to create the watchlist.
-Credits are deducted when you create a new signal.
+Credits may be deducted either when a signal is identified (e.g., Hiring, Website visitors) or as a monthly monitoring cost (e.g., LinkedIn profiles/topics).
 If you don’t have enough credits, you’ll see an error message.

 Practical Application / Real-life example